IBM/ibm-event-automation/event-streams/cr-examples/eventstreams-georeplicator/README.md

-# Sample for Geo-Replication
+# Sample for geo-replication
-This folder contains an example for creating an EventStreamsGeoReplicator instance for event streams.
+This folder contains an example for creating an `EventStreamsGeoReplicator` instance for Event Streams to enable data replication.